zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartValueAxisItem.md

 ### majorTicks

-The major ticks of the axis.
+The configuration of the value axis major ticks.

 #### Returns
 `\Kendo\Dataviz\UI\ChartValueAxisItem`